douxiaoyi/R_PACKAGES_alignSeqInR/README.md

 # R_PACKAGES_alignSeqR
 R packages for pairwise alignment  ----for STAT430--name_Xiaoyi Dou

-To run the package and function in R,
+To run the package and function in R. You should have biopython in your python

     install.packages (“alignSeqR_0.1.0.tar.gz”, repos = NULL)
     library(“alignSeqR”)